 A terrible drought hits the population of a small mountain village and they flee to better climes.
 Incapable of marching for days, one old man and his blind dog stay behind, keeping watch over his single ear of corn.
 Every day is a victory over death.

 The Years, Months, Days is a universal story, an homage to all that is good in mankind.
 A bestseller in China and now available in English for the first time, this is a powerful, moving fable by ‘one of China’s greatest living authors’ (Guardian).

 With the Yi River on one side and the Balou Mountains on the other, the village of Explosion was founded a thousand years ago by refugees fleeing a volcanic eruption.
 But in the post-Mao era, the name takes on a new significance as the rural community grows explosively from a small village to a town to a city to a vast megalopolis.

 Behind this rapid expansion are three rival clans linked together by a web of ambition, madness and greed.
-The four Kong brothers; Zhu Ying, the daughter of the former village chief; and Cheng Qing, who starts out as a secretary and goes on to become a powerful political and business figure in her own right, transform their hometown into a Babylon of modern times -- an unrivalled urban superpower built on lies, sex and thievery.
+Together they transform their hometown into a Babylon of modern times -- an unrivalled urban superpower built on lies, sex and thievery.

 'One of the masters of modern Chinese literature' Jung Chang

 SHORTLISTED FOR THE MAN BOOKER INTERNATIONAL PRIZE 2016

 'One of China's greatest living authors and fiercest satirists' Guardian